-- A62.
+- A73.
 Evaluating the design of a control involves considering whether the control, individually or in combination with other controls, is capable of effectively preventing, or detecting and correcting, material misstatements.
 Implementation of a control means that the control exists and that the entity is using it.
 There is little point in assessing the implementation of a control that is not effective, and so the design of a control is considered first.
-An improperly designed control may represent a material weakness in the entity's internal control. - A63.
-Risk assessment procedures to obtain audit evidence about the design and implementation of relevant controls may include: - Inquiring of entity personnel. - Observing the application of specific controls. - Inspecting documents and reports. - Tracing transactions through the information system relevant to financial reporting.
+An improperly designed control may represent a significant deficiency in internal control. - A74.
+Risk assessment procedures to obtain audit evidence about the design and implementation of relevant controls may include: - Inquiring of entity personnel.

+- Observing the application of specific controls. - Inspecting documents and reports. - Tracing transactions through the information system relevant to financial reporting.